 \section{Introduction}

 Vertex operator algebras can be viewed as an attempt to mathematically formalize the symmetry algebra of a two-dimensional conformal quantum field theory.
 In addition to physics, \VOAs{} have by now intimate connections to many areas of mathematics, including affine Lie algebras, modular tensor categories, geometry, and modular forms.
-In this paper, we use tensor categories to deepen our understanding of \VOA{} representation theory, or more generally the representation theory of \VOSAs.
+In this paper, we use tensor categories to deepen our understanding of the representation theory of vertex operator algebras, and more generally, \VOSAs.

 The tensor category approach to conformal quantum field theory began in the late 1980s with Verlinde's observation that fusion rules of rational conformal field theory are connected to modular properties of characters \cite{V}.
 This was soon followed by the work of Moore and Seiberg \cite{MS}, who realized that the representation theory of conformal field theory has certain features that Turaev \cite{T} was then able to formalize through introducing the concept of modular tensor category.
 Two important questions were then when a category of \VOA{} modules is a modular tensor category, and whether the modular $S$-matrix defined by the transformation properties of torus one-point functions for the vertex operator algebra agrees (up to normalization) with the categorical $S$-matrix of a modular tensor category given by Hopf links.
 Both questions were resolved by Huang \cite{H-verlinde, H-rigidity}: in particular, the module category of a so-called regular \VOA{} is a modular tensor category, and the modular and categorical $S$-matrices indeed agree up to normalization.
 Huang's work depends not merely on the braided tensor category structure of vertex operator algebra module categories, but also on the deeper \textit{vertex tensor category} structure formulated and developed in \cite{HL-VTC, HL-tensor1, HL-tensor2, HL-tensor3, H-tensor4, HL-tensorAffine}.
 Recently, Huang, Lepowsky, and Zhang have developed a vertex tensor category theory for more general vertex operator algebras: the tensor categories constructed in \cite{HLZ1}-\cite{HLZ8} are no longer necessarily semisimple or finite, but they are braided and have a twist.
 It is not known generally under what conditions they are rigid.